These Zucchini and Potato Fritters are so good and then they become decadent with a delicious garlic herb sauce.

 See; my maiden name was Bathe.
 Not pronounced as per Mr. Webster but a German thing pronounced Ba-thee with a long ‘a.’
 Barbara Bathe…wow it’s been a long time.

 I so want to scuttle my ex’s name that I kept for the kids sake but I’m not going back to another unpronounceable German name that I have to spell EVERY single time!
 Mark my words, one day I will be Barbara Baker.
-OK, tangent over…but I had to do it!
+OK, tangent over…but I had to!

 I chose Cooking with Herbs for our Progressive Eats event this month (it’s been a YEAR!!).
 I wanted to make something using the fresh herbs from my garden.
 I have 3 huge pots of herbs.
 Two contain an assortment of tarragon, thyme, chives, cilantro and oregano.
 Another has mint and rosemary and the third?